jueyang/jueyang.github.io/_posts/blogposts/2012-08-23-architecture-and-the-architect.md

 ---
 > It went into me, as part of my life.
 Then it comes out from somewhere—from my emotions or whatever, my feelings.

-[Zumthor](http://www.nytimes.com/2011/03/13/magazine/mag-13zumthor-t.html?pagewanted=all) has expressed the relationship between personal memories, perception, feelings, emotions and his architecture in [his 2009 Pritzker Prize speech](http://www.pritzkerprize.com/2009/ceremony_speech1).
+Peter Zumthor has expressed the relationship between personal memories, perception, feelings, emotions and his architecture in [his 2009 Pritzker Prize speech](http://www.pritzkerprize.com/2009/ceremony_speech1).
 I was very much moved by what he said, which, not coincidentally, reminded me of Neruda's _Poetry_.
 To me, this is a budding articulation of the relationship between the architect and his/her work.

 > Poetry (first stanza)
 >